squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::note

 If you choose to run `sqrl init` without the `--core` option, a set of prompts will appear for the various files you wish to include in your project.
-For this tutorial, you would answer the prompts as follows:
+If you choose to do it this way instead, you would answer the prompts as follows for this tutorial:

 ```config
 [?]
 Include all core project files?
 (Y/n): y